What is the Mental Health Review Tribunal?

 The Tribunal reviews:

-- The Fitness for Trial (FFT) of particular persons, and
+- the fitness for trial (FFT) of particular persons

-- For approvals to transfer patients into and out of Queensland
+- approval to transfer patients into and out of Queensland

 The Tribunal hears appeals against:

-- Particular decisions of the Chief Psychiatrist in relation to information notices, and
+- particular decisions of the Chief Psychiatrist in relation to information notices

-- Decision of administrators of authorised mental health services to refuse to allow a person to visit a patient in their service
+- decisions of Administrators of Authorised Mental Health Services to refuse to allow a person to visit a patient in their service.

 What decisions does the Tribunal make?